What is AEO?

 The most important schema types for AEO are:

 - HowTo — mark up step-by-step content for process-oriented questions ("How do I register for self-assessment?").
-Google can display HowTo steps directly in results.
+Google has retired the HowTo rich result, so treat this as a description of your content for anything parsing the page rather than a route to a visual feature in search.

 - LocalBusiness — critical for local AEO.
 Includes your business name, address, phone number, opening hours, and service areas.
 This data is used by both Google and voice assistants for local queries.